Nuxt Going Full-Stack: How to Handle Authorization?

 })

-This is a first step to protect the endpoint against unauthenticated users.
-But if anyone can create an account, they can access the content of a draft publication.
-I need to go further.
+This is the preliminary step towards safeguarding the endpoint against unauthenticated users.
+However, if anyone can register an account, they may still access the content of a draft publication.
+Further action is necessary.

 Only Admins